kristerw/spirv-tools/doc/API_reference.md

 instruction iterates through the whole binary.
 This is expected to be fixed soon..._

-The instruction consists of its result ID, operation name, type ID, and operands.
+The `Instruction` object consists of the result ID, opcode name, type ID, and operands.
 The fields are mostly represented in the same form as in the high level assembly language used by the `spirv-as`/`spirv-dis`; the IDs are represented as strings `'%123'` where the ID number is the one used